Caring instructions: How to wash silk?

 Reshape and hang / line dry in the shade.
 Beware of hanging over sharp / rough objects (eg. hanging over a door is not recommended).

-IRONING: The creases will naturally relax over a few days, but if you prefer, you can use a hand-held steamer to relax creases (using silk attachment - we recommend the Fridja Steamer F10), or iron on low heat inside out whilst still slightly damp.
+IRONING: The creases will naturally relax over a few days, but if you prefer, you can use a hand-held steamer to relax creases (using silk attachment - we recommend the Fridja F10 Handheld Steamer), or iron on low heat inside out whilst still slightly damp.

 BED MAKING: Swift & gentle method for putting a silk pillowcase on a pillow without ‘tugging’, as that can cause tearing over time.